mthanh2209/healthy-web/react-monorepo/README.md

 ## Features

-- Build an admin dashboard page to manage the list of books, members, and hire requests
+- Build an admin dashboard page to manage the list of doctors, members, and book requests
-- Admin can add/edit/remove the books
+- Admin can add/edit/remove the doctors
-- Admin can add/edit/complete the hire requests
+- Admin can add/edit/complete the book requests
-- Each member can hire up to five books and send up to five book hire requests
+- Each member can book up to five doctors and send up to five doctor book requests
-- Each book can only be rented for a maximum of 10 days from the date of rental start
+- Each doctor can only be rented for a maximum of 10 days from the date of rental start
-- Highlight the hire book requests that are overdue
+- Highlight the book doctor requests that are overdue
-- Admins can complete hire book requests from the user.
-When the hire request is marked as completed, the hired book quantity for the user will be +1
+- Admins can complete book doctor requests from the user.
+When the book request is marked as completed, the booked doctor quantity for the user will be +1
 - The delete action requires confirmation
 - Validate each form controls